StephenCleary/blog-stephencleary-dotcom/blog/_posts/2016-02-17-language-and-tooling.md

 DotNetApis uses a real ASP.NET backend, so when I debug locally, I'm actually running the dev ASP.NET server.
 That won't work in this scenario, so I checked out dev servers for npm.
 Of course, webpack has one, but it prevents webpack from writing its results to disk, which works great for some scenarios but is not what I'm wanting.

-So I looked around and found a promising looking one called [`http-server`](https://www.npmjs.com/package/http-server) (where "promising" means "used by a lot of other people so if I have problems they're easy to solve").
+So I looked around and found a promising one called [`http-server`](https://www.npmjs.com/package/http-server) (where "promising" means "used by a lot of other people so if I have problems they're easy to solve").

 Install it, add a `serve` script, and we're all set! (in `package.json`):